huangyh45/PhyloAln_manu/README.md

 - singlecopy.list: the list of 1290 single-copy genes among 12 ladybird genomes
 - transassemble.pl: a custom script to assemble the transcriptomes
 #### plastome
-Data and scripts used in the analyses of the dataset of pepper plastomes.
+Data and scripts used in the analyses of the dataset of pepper plastomes to showcase the utility of PhyloAln in handling genes with non-standard genetic codes.
 Raw data source: Simmonds, et al. 2021.
 Molecular Phylogenetics and Evolution 163:107229. http://doi.org/10.1016/j.ympev.2021.107229
 Files and directories:
 - nt_out: PhyloAln result codon alignments